alfonsodg/sisventi/README.txt

 =======

 - Install web2py http://www.web2py.com/examples/default/download
+- Inside the applications directory clone the project branch
     ALERT: replace the sqlhtml.py included in the gluon directory for the provided in the branch (gluon/sqlhtml.py)
-- Inside the applications directory clone the project branch
+- Create the database
-- Before create the tables, modify de file under models/db.py and change the mysql user and password according to your needs
+- Before create the tables, modify de file under models/db.py and change the mysql user, password and database according to your needs
-- Start the project inside web2py, wait....
+- Start the project inside web2py, wait.... (table creation)
 - Now, input demo data which contains basic configurations from databases/sisventi.sql
 - Use the demo user and password : root/root